ni/nimi-python/docs/nidmm/class.rst

                 .. note:: One or more of the referenced values are not in the Python API for this driver.
 Enums that only define values, or represent True/False, have been removed.

-            :type maximum_time: int in milliseconds or datetime.timedelta
+            :type maximum_time: int in milliseconds or hightime.timedelta

             :rtype: float
             :return: